Ember.Array Class

 Note that in addition to a callback, you can also pass an optional target

-on the context.
+object that will be set as this on the context.
 This is a good way

 to give your iterator function access to the current object.